A lot of work is presently going into a new aspect of this website, which I hope will soon debut under the name of Tridentine Archive.

 I also hope to be writing much more about this epoch of the Church and why this Archive is being created.

-For now I will simply note that the so-called “Spirit of Vatican II” served to not only bury the Tridentine Mass, but also much else, including Devotion to the Sacred and Immaculate Hearts.
+For now, I will simply note that the so-called “Spirit of Vatican II” served to not only bury the Tridentine Mass, but also much else, including Devotion to the Sacred and Immaculate Hearts.

-It is important to work to restore memory and the Archive will also serve I hope to reawaken memory of that passionate, intense and committed Catholic France of the nineteenth century – which said “NO” to the Revolution – a Catholic France, which called itself La Vraie France: the True France and whose symbol was the Sacred Heart …
+It is important to work to restore memory and I hope the Archive will also serve to reawaken memory of that passionate, intense and committed Catholic France of the Nineteenth Century – which said “NO” to the Revolution – a Catholic France, which called itself La Vraie France: the True France and whose symbol was the Sacred Heart …

-Tridentine Timeline
+Tridentine Timeline—Snippets

 To help orient readers of this Tridentine Archive, I thought I would give a small timeline of events relevant to understanding what may be called the epoch of the Tridentine Church.

-1549: The Council of Trent is convened, forming the Catholic Reformation.
+1545: The Council of Trent is convened, forming the Catholic Reformation.

 1670s: Beginnings in Paray-le-Monial, France, of the pre-eminent Tridentine Cultus – the Devotion to the Sacred Heart.
 Saint Margaret Mary has visions of the Sacred Heart calling for the public devotion.